Lester Freamon: Season 5

 Freamon reconstitutes the MCU under the command of Asher, which includes McNulty, Greggs, Sydnor and Kenneth Dozerman.
-Initial investigations into the vacant murders fails to provide enough evidence to bring charges against the Stanfield Organization.
-Freamon elects to begin daily surveillance of Stanfield, who becomes aware of the ongoing investigation and limits his violent activity and communications.
+Initial investigations into the vacant murders does not provide enough evidence to bring charges against the Stanfield Organization.
+Freamon elects to begin daily surveillance of Stanfield, who becomes aware of the investigation and limits his violent activity and communications.
 The MCU becomes dissatisfied when fiscal problems at City Hall lead to the withholding of overtime pay.
 The unit is eventually shut down to save funds.
 Freamon is detailed to the State's Attorney's office to prepare a corruption case against Davis.
 Sydnor joins him in the detail and they report to Assistant State's Attorney Rhonda Pearlman.

-Freamon heralds the Davis investigation as a career case, but is unable to let go of his work on Stanfield.
-Freamon continues surveillance of Stanfield in his own time and is pleased to find Stanfield "dropping his guard" now that he is no longer under observation.
+Freamon heralds the Davis investigation as a career case, but cannot let go of his work on Stanfield.
+He continues to surveille Stanfield in his own time and is pleased to find Stanfield "dropping his guard" now that he is no longer under observation.
 Freamon and McNulty meet with FBI agent Terrence Fitzhugh, unsuccessfully seeking federal support against Stanfield.

 McNulty resorts to creating the illusion of a serial killer to draw media attention to the BPD and elicit funding for the Stanfield investigation.
 Bunk is outraged that McNulty is interfering with crime scenes and falsifying case notes as part of his plan, and enlists Freamon to talk sense into him.
 However, this backfires when Freamon decides that McNulty hasn't gone far enough and suggests that he should find a way to sensationalize the killer.

 Sydnor uncovers evidence that Davis lied on a mortgage application, and Freamon realizes it is significant enough to file federal charges.
 Rupert Bond decides not to file the new charge, as passing the case over to federal prosecutors would cost him the opportunity to raise his political profile.
 After Davis is acquitted following an incredible performance on the witness stand, Freamon tries to get the U.S. Attorney to prosecute Davis for lying on his mortgage application.
-While the office declines because Davis' heightened profile, Freamon uses the information to blackmail Davis for information about a leak at the courthouse.
+While the office declines because of Davis' heightened profile, Freamon uses the information to blackmail Davis for information about a leak at the courthouse.